Industry giants are facing major new challenges as patents run out on many of the drugs that have kept them in clover.

 Some estimate that, over the next five years, drugs currently generating $142bn in sales annually will lose patent protection.
-The firm AXA Framlington, meanwhile, has said that the leading pharmaceutical companies will lose between 14 per cent and 41 per cent of their existing revenues because of patent expiries.
+The investment management firm AXA Framlington, meanwhile, has said that the leading pharmaceutical companies will lose between 14 per cent and 41 per cent of their existing revenues because of patent expiries.

-And, despite record levels of in research and development by the big pharmaceutical companies, there appear to be few similar blockbuster drugs in the pipeline to plug the gaping revenue hole.
+And, despite record levels of investment in research and development by the big pharmaceutical companies, there appear to be few similar blockbuster drugs in the pipeline to plug the gaping revenue hole.

 At a time when the world's population is getting bigger, older, and more likely to take prescription drugs, it seems counter-intuitive that the $518bn pharmaceutical sector could be entering an era of declining revenues and profits, however, it is a real possibility.
 The sector is preoccupied with its own evolution; and, as this analysis shows, the challenges, and potential risks and rewards, are immense.

 The "patent cliff" is the chief challenge facing the industry, although some companies will be affected more than others.
 Patents can sometimes be extended by making slight changes to the chemical composition, for example – a process called "ever-greening".